-Call 417-448-4139 or dial 2222 from any campus phone.
-Wait for security to answer.
-Identify yourself, give your location, give your message, and wait for acknowledgement that the message has been received.
+Call 417-448-1448 or dial 2222 from any campus phone for campus security personnel.
+The manager of campus safety, security, and Clery may be contacted at ext.
+2292 from any campus phone.
+When using ext.
+2222, wait for security to answer.
+Identify yourself, give your location, give your message, and wait for an acknowledgment that the message has been received.
 Speak slowly and carefully.